-Content consists of three components--lectures, readings, and videos--and is delivered 100% online on Canvas.
-It is organized by modules, with one module per week of the semester (excluding the final short week).
+Content consists of three components - lectures, readings, and videos - and is delivered 100% online on Canvas.
+It is organized by modules.

-Delivery of lectures as PowerPoint videos - You are expected to watch each lecture video at least twice.
+Delivery of lectures as PowerPoint videos

+You are expected to watch each lecture video at least twice.
 The recommendation is to watch the lectures first, before the other content, to get the gist of the ideas and information presented.
 Then do the readings and watch the other videos.
 Listen to the lecture again, now pausing to take notes and look at the figure captions, just as if you were reading a book.
 You will be able to watch the lectures as many times as you want, pausing, going back, or going forward.
 You are responsible for the content - the major ideas or findings - from each of the lectures.